WordPress 5.0 with Gutenberg

 For my email etiquette sites, I write my posts off-the-cuff.
-I do not need formatting and don’t use images.
+I do not need formatting and do not use images.
 So for those sites I really do not want to get into all the extra blocks which are primarily for formatting.
 If I need a little HTML formatting, I do that as I type for headlines, bolding or bulleted lists.

 So what about Gutenberg?

 While I am using Gutenberg here, and I do understand why WordPress is going in that direction, I know my clients may not want to deal with the challenge.
 There is a learning curve to get used to what is where and get into the “block” mentality that we didn’t have to have before.

 WordPress wants to compete with all the “builder” platforms, plugins and applications that allow formatting without having to know any code.
 (I thought WordPress already did that with the “Kitchen Sink” editor toolbar but I digress.)

 WordPress as it is now provides a choice.
 Use the Visual Editor and the Kitchen sink or use the Text tab and just write away and format as you go — if at all.
 That choice now no longer available.
 Now if you go to the “code editor” you have to also weed through all the Gutenberg generated code.

 Probably better over the long haul.
 I can see the potential and Gutenberg already has me thinking about creating my own custom blocks.
 With that said, based on how I do things now, Gutenberg seemed to make things more difficult rather than easier.